Nooberieno/DnD-Homebrew/A Warlord's Way Around the Seven Seas/races/Cephalkin.md

 You can breathe both water and air.

 **Camouflage.**
 you can attempt to hide even when you are only lightly obscured by water, foliage, dim light, or other natural phenomena.
 When you do so, you can change the color and pattern of your skin to match your surroundings.
 While camouflaged in this way, you have advantage on Dexterity (Stealth) checks to hide, and you have advantage on attack rolls against any creature that hasn't seen you since you became camouflaged.
-Your camouflage lasts until you move or take an action or reaction.
+Your camouflage lasts until you take an action, bonus action or reaction.

 **Tentacles.**
 You have 8 flexible tentacles that you can use to grapple creatures.
 Your tentacle reach is 5 feet longer than normal.

 **Subclass**
 When you choose a race, you also need to pick one of the subraces listed below

 ---